ueffel/caddy-imagefilter/README.md

         }
     }
 }
 ```

 This could also extended to limit the load because of image filtering by using rate limiting with
 this module <https://github.com/mholt/caddy-ratelimit>

+## Write your own filter

+You can use the base module `imagefilter` to implement your own filter.
+A new filter modules needs 2
+types, that implement `imagefilter.FilterFactory` and `imagefilter.Filter` respectively.
+A
+`FilterFactory` registers itself as image filter and produces configured `Filter` instances.
+The
+configured `Filter` instance then is called at runtime with an image, where the filter operation has
+to be applied and the resulting image returned.
+It's recommended to have all configure parameters as
+strings, so they can contain caddy placeholders.
+Before applying the filter the placeholders should
+be replaced with `caddy.Replacer`'s `ReplaceAll`.

+Have a look at the default filters for implementation pointers.